 It’s that time of year again!
 That time when my huge family converges on the house and bakes gingerbread cookies in a marathon all-day event.
-So much to do–shop for ingredients, make sure all the cookie pans and rollers and cookie cutters are clean and ready!
-Organize drinks and food for all of our cookie makers.
-So much to do.
+It’s not just a one-day event though.
+You know what I mean.
+It takes days to organize.
+You have to clean, shop for ingredients, dig out all the cookie pans and rollers and cookie cutters, organize drinks and food for all of the cookie makers.

-If you followed my blog way back when it was on Blogspot, you probably know a little about the Stewart Family Cookie Tradition.
-Yes.
-All caps.
+If you followed my blog way back when it was on Blogspot, you probably know a little about The Muñoz Stewart Family Gingerbread Cookie Tradition.

-Just like your cookie tradition, our gingerbread cookies need copious amounts of powdered sugar, food coloring, candy, and people’s messed up imaginations.
+It’s pretty much like your cookie tradition.
+Just like yours, our gingerbread cookies need copious amounts of powdered sugar, food coloring, candy, and people’s messed up imaginations.
 We use normal candy like M&M’s, Red Hots, sprinkles, tiny colored marshmallows, and also stuff that has no place near a gingerbread cookie.
 Like my daughter’s saliva.

-Not sure 32 colors will make the cookies any more creative, but I can guarantee people will put a lot of effort into their creations.
+Not sure the cheesy names and 32 colors will make the cookies any more delicious, but I can guarantee people will put a lot of effort into at least one of their creations.
 That’s pretty much how it goes.
-One cookie you spend a great deal of time on and a hundred cookies that are slapped together in an attempt to get them all done.
-Because the last ingredient you need for gingerbread cookies is stamina.
+One cookie the talent pool spends a great deal of time on and a hundred cookies get slapped together in an attempt to get them all done.
+Because, let’s face it, the last ingredient you need for gingerbread cookies is stamina.

 So how can you get in on this crazy fun?
 Well, follow the gingerbread recipe below, double or triple it, and free up your imagination.
 And an entire day.
+A couple days, if you include prep work.
 I want to see blood, sweat, and tears on those cookies!
 Not really.
 Don’t even use saliva.
 It’s disgusting.

 Brown Sugar: ¾ Cup (Double or triple for a really good time!)